The 8 Best Surf Helmets of 2025

 Gath Gedi Convertible Helmet

-Highlights & Features: The Gath Gedi Convertible Helmet is the ultimate helmet for on-the-water sports like foiling, kiteboarding, windsurfing, and white water activities.
+Our Take: The Gath Gedi Convertible Helmet is the ultimate helmet for on-the-water sports like foiling, kiteboarding, windsurfing, and white water activities.
 It offers all the benefits of the Surf Convertible Helmet, along with attachment options for adding visors, peaks, headlamps, and other accessories.
 The Gedi has increased padding to absorb larger impacts at higher speeds, making it perfect for use while jet skiing, waterskiing, or whitewater kayaking.
 This is also a helmet you see often with search and rescue personnel.

 Fit: The Gath Gedi has the largest options for fit in the Gath lineup, so if you find other helmets fitting too tight or have a head measurement over 600mm, this will be a good option to consider.